Income Tax Act 2007

 You could also call this:

-"How to choose to become a PIE and follow the tax rules"
+"How to choose to be a PIE for tax purposes"

-If you want to become a PIE, you must meet certain rules at the time you make this choice.
-These rules are in sections HM 8 to HM 10B, HM 17, HM 18, and HM 20, except for any rules that do not apply to you.
-You can choose to become a PIE by telling the Commissioner, using the process in section 31B of the Tax Administration Act 1994.
+You can choose to become a PIE if you meet the requirements.
+These requirements are in sections HM 8 to HM 10, HM 17, HM 18, and HM 20, except when they do not apply to you.
+You notify the Commissioner under section 31B of the Tax Administration Act 1994 to become a PIE.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.